Migrate MySQL-Compatible Databases to TiDB Cloud Using Data Migration

 TiDB Cloud supports scaling up or down a migration job specification to meet your performance and cost requirements in different scenarios.

 Different migration specifications have different performances.
 Your performance requirements might vary at different stages as well.
 For example, during the existing data migration, you want the performance to be as fast as possible, so you choose a migration job with a large specification, such as 8 RCU.
-Once the existing data migration is completed, the incremental migration does not require such a high performance, so you can scale down the job specification, for example, from 8 RCU to 2 RUC, to save cost.
+Once the existing data migration is completed, the incremental migration does not require such a high performance, so you can scale down the job specification, for example, from 8 RCU to 2 RCU, to save cost.

 When scaling a migration job specification, note the following: